-3 Group-Prepared Cases (3 x 15% = 45%)
+3 Group-Prepared Cases (3 x 10% = 40%) or 1 x Consulting Business Feasibility Study

-Taking on the role of external consultant, the groups of 4-6 students will propose and prepare their recommendations and implementation plan pertaining to a broad scope of consulting work to address the business issue(s) in the each case.
-Five hand-ins are required, as identified below, consistent with those of the RLCP teams; (1) A Client Proposal; (2) Project Plan; (3) Weekly Status Report example; (4) Deliverable Listing, and; (5) A complete Client Deliverable in hard-copy format, complemented with a ten (10) minute group presentation of key findings for the final case.
+Taking on the role of external consultant, the groups of 4-6 students will propose and prepare their recommendations and implementation plan pertaining to a broad scope of consulting work to address the business issue(s) in the each case / proposed new consulting business.
+Five handins are required, as identified below, consistent with those of the RLCP teams; (1) A Client Proposal; (2) Project Plan; (3) Weekly Status Report example; (4) Deliverable Listing, and; (5) A complete Client Deliverable in hard-copy format, complemented with a ten (10) minute group presentation of key findings for the final case.